1859-1860 Key Dates

 North Carolina.
 The state’s Joint Committee on US Relations agreed to report a Convention Bill.

-US President James Buchanan assured the South Carolina congressmen that he would not attempt to reinforce Charleston forts without first consulting him.
+South Carolina.
+US President James Buchanan assured the South Carolina congressmen that he would not attempt to reinforce the Federal garrisons in the Charleston forts without first consulting them.

 December 10 1860 Monday